Abcd1234ty7/Health-wellnes-mobile-App/README.md

 This project showcases expertise in mobile app development, database management, and UI/UX design, reflecting a commitment to creating impactful health tech solutions.

 As you can see, the project showcases my skills that I can create a mobile application for android design.
+There is also a video included under the recording file go ahead and watch it !!!

+PS This application can be run or compiled under android studio .